Kastobi/ci_ms2_aggregator/README.md

     - Expected
         - Layout aligns according to wireframes
         - Charts redraw after resizing
-        - No Scroll bars (Exception: table, as defined in wireframe) on page elements
+        - No Scroll bars (Exception: table, as defined in the wireframe) on page elements
         - No breaking of the layout

 2. Usability and Functionality